open-mmlab/mmcv/docs/registry.md

 ### A Simple Example

 Here we show a simple example of using registry to manage modules in a package.
-You can find many more complex examples in OpenMMLab's MM-started projects.
+You can find more practical examples in OpenMMLab projects.

-Assuming we wand to implement a series of Dataset Converter for converting different formats of data to the expected data format.
+Assuming we want to implement a series of Dataset Converter for converting different formats of data to the expected data format.
 We create directory as a package named `converters`.
 In the package, we first create a file to implement builders, named `converters/builder.py`, as below